KeHang-Zhu/kehang-zhu.github.io/_pages/about.md

 ## My Research
-I am generally interested in modelling human behaviors.
+I am generally interested in modelling human behaviors and mechanism design.

 In the short term,, I am exploring these two directions:
 1. Do Language Models (LMs) behave like Humans?